shashika05/crud-operations/README.md

 ```

 ## Contribute
 Feel free to help out as I may have other work/life commitments.
-See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## To Do

 - [x] Create